Shrajal-sahu-18/C-language/README.md

 - count digits
 - Convert Seconds into Hours, Minutes, and Seconds
 -  count even or odd digits
+-  Find the Sum of Even Numbers from 1 to N

 ## Goal
 To build fundamentals in c programming and improving problem-solving